ryanmorin/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs. Competition

 Over a million people die each year in road traffic accidents <sup>[1](#myfootnote1)</sup>.
 In order to be appealing to consumers, MechaCar needs to focus on how it's car is safer compared to the competition.
-MechaCar could compare how long it takes it's cars to stop to its competitors.
+MechaCar could compare how long it takes it's cars to stop vs. its competitors.

-<b>Metric to Test:</b></br> Breaking distance in feet from 60 mph
+<b>Metric to Test:</b> Breaking distance in feet from 60 mph.</br>
-<b>Null vs. alternate hypothesis:</b></br> The null hypothesis is that there is no difference between the stopping distance in feet from a car travelling at 60 mph.
-The alternative hypothesis is there is a difference between the stopping distance in feet from a car travelling at 60 mph.
+<b>Null vs. alternate hypothesis:</b> The null hypothesis: there is no difference between the stopping distance in feet from a car travelling at 60 mph.
+The alternative hypothesis is there is a difference between the stopping distance in feet from a car travelling at 60 mph.</br>
-<b>Statistical Test:</b></br> You could use a t.test to compare the average stopping distances by each car to the mean stopping distance for all the cars in the sample.
+<b>Statistical Test:</b> You could use a t.test to compare the average stopping distances by each car to the mean stopping distance for all the cars in the sample.</br>
-<b>Data Needed:</b></br> You would need a series of data points from each car detailing how long it took to come to a stop from 60 mph.
+<b>Data Needed:</b> You would need a series of data points from each car detailing how long it took to come to a stop from 60 mph.

 <a name="myfootnote1">1</a>: https://www.who.int/news-room/fact-sheets/detail/road-traffic-injuries